KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 +++

-Clojure has a great development flow, but a few tools aren't immediately obvious.
-By adding a few dependencies and plugins to every Leiningen project, you can make your development workflow smoother, quicker, and more effective.
+Clojure has a great development flow, but a few tools aren't included by default.
+By adding a few dependencies and plugins to `~/.lein/profiles.clj`, you can make your development workflow smoother, quicker, and more effective.

 <!--more-->